Mcsim13/Coin-Die-SNA/README.md

 ### Results
 To view the results, run the `webserver.py` script and open the web view in your browser at `localhost:5001`.
 In the "Die Data" tab, select which die study data to use for reverse and oberverse.
+Then start the social network analysis pipeline with the start button.
+This can take a view seconds to process and is automatically loaded upon finishing.

+The two visualisations can be found in the Force Graph and Map View tabs, where you can navigate the graphs by dragging and zoom via the mouse wheel.
+Clicking a node opens the inspector, revealing SNA metrics, coins and XFeat image matching.
+Additionally, edges to connected findspots are highlighted.
+In the top bar there are filter options for reverse/obverse and the Allen Types of the coins.